mre/swarm-demo/README.md

     go run primeclient.go --host=hostname --start=1 --stop=1000 --step=100

 Of course you can start many clients at the same time to create more load.

+## Start metrics backend

+To get an idea of the current cluster status, you can collect some metrics.
+For that you can start the metrics backend, which is completely independent from the application.
+You can start it with `docker-compose up` from the respective folder.
+You can enable and disable it at any time.

 # Maintainers